kylejshaffer/kaggle_whatscooking/README.md

 * Extra Trees Ensemble Classifier
 * and Bagging Classifier using averaged Logistic Regression classifiers.

-A final Logistic Regression classifier was trained on the class probabilities predicted from each of these component models.
+A final Logistic Regression classifier was trained on the class probabilities predicted from each of these component models, and this model was used to make predictions for the final submission.